Distant Thunder (1988 film): Reception

 The film received mixed reviews from movie critics.
-Roger Ebert commenting on this film said "Lithgow's performance is at the heart of the movie, and at the heart of his work is the way he smokes a cigarette or avoids looking anyone in the eye."
+Roger Ebert commenting on this film said John Lithgow's performance "is at the heart of the movie, and at the heart of his work is the way he smokes a cigarette or avoids looking anyone in the eye."

 Box office

 The movie was a box-office flop with a total revenue of barely $150,000 for a $8 million budget.